-It’s easy to get to Watsons Bay with a Sydney ferry from the Circular Quay ferry wharf, so no wonder the fishing village is a popular day trip destination from Sydney.
+It’s easy to get to Watsons Bay with a Sydney Eastern Suburbs ferry from Circular Quay, which makes it a popular day trip destination from Sydney.

-Once again we made a day trip to Watsons Bay on Easter Sunday and had a small Easter picnic in the park with so many Australians that had decided to spend their Easter Sunday here.
+Once again we made a day trip to Watsons Bay.
+It was Easter Sunday and we went there for a small Easter picnic with so many Australians that had decided to do the same thing.

-The ferry ride from Circular Key to Watsons Bay takes about half an hour but on Easter Sunday it was so crowded that people had to stand in a queue for the next ferry.
+As normally the ferry ride from Circular Quay to Watsons Bay takes about half an hour, on Easter Sunday so many people were visiting that we had to stand in a queue for the next ferry.

-Watson Bay’s village centre is almost on the ferry wharf.
-Watsons Bay has Sydney’s best known fish restaurant right opposite the beach, and a popular beer garden with views of Watsons Bay harbour, the city skyline and the harbour bridge.
+Watson Bay’s village centre is almost on where the Sydney ferry takes you.
+Watsons Bay has Sydney’s best known fish restaurant right opposite the sandy village beach and nearby is a popular beer garden with views of Watsons Bay boat harbour, Sydney city skyline and of course Harbour Bridge.

 There are also some more restaurants and cafés around the pretty park.

 If you go to Watsons Bay, remember to check when the ferries return.
-It has happened us at least twice that the last ferry back to the city left already at five.
-You can also get back by bus, but it takes a much longer time.
+It has happened to us at least twice that the last ferry back to the city already left around five.
+If you want to stay longer it’s not a problem but you just have to know it.
+There are also buses from Watsons Bay to Sydney, but by bus the trip takes a much longer time than by ferry.

 Camp Cove Beach